bhanu-shyftlabs/movie-recommender/README.md

 # movie-recommender

-Full POC — React/Vite frontend + Express proxy backend in one repo, one Docker image
+Full POC — React/Vite frontend + Express proxy backend in one repo, one Docker image.

 _Scaffolded by the DevOps Bot from architecture package `arch-20260720124025-b8f26d`.
 This is a starting structure only — real implementation happens through the normal ticket pipeline._